 Eligible LCTLs at UWM are Arabic, Chinese, Hebrew, Italian, Irish Gaelic, Japanese, Korean, Ojibwe, Polish, Portuguese, and Russian.

-Below is an overview of award types, more details for each award will be provided on the application.
+Below is an overview of award types.
+More details for each award will be provided on the application.

 |Award Type||Description||Eligibility||Max.
 Award Amount|

-|Sociocultural Programming||Supports events to promote students’ sociocultural competence and language learning in multilingual and multicultural settings.||All foreign language instructors or programs||$1000|
+|Sociocultural Programming & Guest Speakers||Supports events to promote students’ sociocultural competence and language learning in multilingual and multicultural settings.||All foreign language instructors or programs||$1,000|

-|Professional Development for LCTL Instructors||Supports opportunities for proficiency assessment and pedagogy training including but not limited to workshops, only conferences, certifications and trainings.||LCTL instructors only||$2,000|
+|Professional Development for LCTL Instructors||Supports travel and attendance at regional and national workshops/conferences for proficiency assessment and language pedagogy trainings.||LCTL instructors only||$2,000|

-|Intermediate or Advanced LCTL Courses||Supports the development of new LCTL courses at the 200-level or higher, or enhancement of existing LCTL courses at the 200-level or above.||LCTL instructors only||$3,000|
+|Course Enhancement for LCTL Courses**||Supports the enhancement of LCTL courses at the 200-level or higher.||Intermediate/Advanced LCTL instructors only||$1,000|

 Support and Selection of Awardees